As you study Homeschool History Renaissance and Reformation time period, you will find that it is both rich and exciting.

 As the story unfolds, you will not only see God's movement to reform his church and bring her back to him, through a variety of interesting characters, but also how the solid belief in an orderly and rational God opened the way to Scientific discoveries.
 As Francis Schaeffer says, "Science and art were set free to operate upon the basis of that which God had set forth in Scripture."

-Story of the World Curriculum Book 2 and Diana Waring's "Romans, Reformers, Revolutionaries" includes its own story book written as a spine for your homeschool history curriculum.
-(Both available as CDs also).
+Story of the World Curriculum Book 2 and Diana Waring's "Romans, Reformers, Revolutionaries" includes a story book written as a spine for your homeschool history curriculum.
 You can also purchase CDs, Activity Books, and Test books.
 These also include suggestions to enhance the complete study of the time period such as further literature reading, project ideas, art ideas and more.

 Alternatively, you can choose a spinebook (such as Famous Men, Renaissance and Reformation by Guerber or The Story of the World) as a base for your homeschool history curriculum studies and then add in books to read aloud and books which your children can read to themselves.
 You do not need all the spinebooks I have listed here.
 Just choose one depending on the age of your children.
 Famous Men of the Renaissance and Reformation is free at Librivox and on your Kindle.